Improved sharp spectral inequalities for Schr\"odinger operators on the semi-axis: Comparison and simplifications

 The inequality of Theorem \ref{th:LTELU} on the other hand reduces to $\frac{\omega^3}{2}\le\omega^3$, which shows that for this example, the factor of $\frac12$ in front of the lowest eigenvalue is not necessary.

 Both inequalities are sharp for the free operator $-\DD{x}$ with boundary condition $\varphi'(0)-\sigma_0\varphi(0)=0$, which for $\sigma_0<0$ has a single negative eigenvalue $-\sigma_0^2$ with normalised eigenfunction $\varphi_1(x)=\sqrt{-2\sigma_0}\e^{\sigma_0 x}$.
-The inequality of Theorem \ref{th:LTELU} cannot be sharp for potentials with more than one eigenvalue, since the bound was proved by applying \eqref{eq:LTR} to the Dirichlet problem obtained after the initial step of the single commutation method.
+Under the assumptions of Theorem \ref{th:main}, the inequality of Theorem \ref{th:LTELU} cannot be an identity for potentials $V\in L^1(\R_+)\cap L^2(\R_+)$ with more than one eigenvalue, since the bound was proved by applying \eqref{eq:LTR} to the Dirichlet problem obtained after the initial step of the single commutation method.
 By Theorem \ref{th:Dir} this yields a strict inequality.